Denis-Pe/game-of-life/README.md

 ### To-Do

-- Getting the squares to draw with a nice corner radius=
+- Getting the squares to draw with a nice corner radius
 - Solution to current lack of dynamic instance buffers in wgpu, leading to bad memory usage